Driving the iconic California's Pacific Coast Highway

 Part of State Route 1 (SR 1), the road is totally paved.
 It runs along some of the most beautiful coastlines in the world, leading to its designation as an All-American Road.
 The road is 997km (620-mile) long, covering almost the entire California coast from Los Angeles to San Francisco.
 It is also part of the larger Pacific Coastal Highway that extends along the Pacific coast of the entire Americas.

-Where does the Pacific Coast Highway start and end?
+Where does California's Pacific Coast Highway start and end?

-How long does it take to drive the Pacific Coast Highway?
+How long does it take to drive the California's Pacific Coast Highway?

 Starting from northern California and stretching all the way down to San Diego the route takes around ten hours to complete at a leisurely pace with no stops.
 The drive, especially on sunny days, is a privilege, with wild beauty, small town charm, and big city sights.
 Along the way you can have a look at some of America's most dramatic coastal vistas.
 Drive north to south if you're able to choose.
 That way you're on the coast side of the highway, which means better views, and it's much easier to pull off into the best viewpoints.
 The Pacific Coast Highway is a state of mind.
 It’s one of the most beautiful road trip drives in the United States, so do as much of it as you can in the time you've got available.
 There are some great beaches and seaside towns that require you to get off the highway and explore them.
 Likewise there are some state parks and gorgeous areas.
 Don't run out of gas.
 They tend to get less frequent the further north you go.
 Even in one of the most famous and most beautiful stretches of the road, Big Sur, gas stations are pretty spread out.
 Don't take chances.

 Is California's Pacific Coast Highway worth it?